 - Under certain circumstances loss of support to legal dependents of an employed crime victim who is killed;

 - Limited attorney fees related to a successful appeal; and

 Emergency funding may be available to assist victims of crime who are faced with an immediate financial hardship resulting from the crime that has led to the need of services.
 An application must be filed before an emergency award determination is made.

 Note: You are still legally responsible for the payment of your bills associated with the crime.
 Filing an application does not prevent service providers from taking collection steps against you.
 If you application is approved, you will be reimbursed for eligible out-of-pocket expenses.

-We strongly encourage eligible victims to complete the online application, but if that is not an option completed applications may be mailed or hand delivered to the Indiana Criminal Justice Institute at: 101 W. Washington Street, Suite 1170 East, Indianapolis, IN 46204.
-They can also be faxed to: 317-232-7103.
+We strongly encourage eligible victims to complete the online application, but if that is not an option completed applications may be mailed or hand delivered to the Indiana Criminal Justice Institute at: Indiana Government Center South, 402 W. Washington Street, Room W469, Indianapolis, IN 46204.
+Applications can also be faxed to: 317-232-7103.